 () Fair value amount are made after deducting general reserve for possible loan losses and specific reserve for possible loan losses.
-The reserve against cash and due from banks and monetary claims bought are deducted directly from the interim balance sheet amount due to insignificancy.
+The reserve against cash and due from banks is deducted directly from the interim balance sheet amount due to insignificancy.